awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-createstack.md

 Required: No

 TimeoutInMinutes
 The amount of time that can pass before the stack status becomes `CREATE_FAILED`\.
-If `DisableRollback` is not set or is set to `false`, the stack will be rolled back\.
+If `DisableRollback` isn't set or is set to `false`, the stack will be rolled back\.
 Type: Integer
 Valid Range: Minimum value of 1\.
 Required: No